fterrag/go-docker-example/README.md

 When running builds under your own Travis CI account (or any CI service), the [travis.sh](/travis.sh) file requires the `COVERALLS_TOKEN` variable to be set to your [Coveralls](https://coveralls.io/) repo token.
 In Travis CI, you can set this variable in your project's settings under the Environment Variables section.
-If you do not want to use Coveralls, you may safely comment out line 7 in travis.sh.
+If you do not want to use Coveralls, you may safely remove lines 10-12 in Dockerfile and line 7 in travis.sh.